-Interestingly, although borrowing costs are defined. there is no definition of "interest revenues and other equivalent taxable income".
-Based on the recommendation of the Luxembourg Chamber of Commerce, practitioners take the view that such term should be interpreted by analogy with the definition of borrowing costs, and encompass by symmetry the items listed under the latter definition (e.g., these include, but are not limited to: payments under profit participating loans; imputed interest on instruments such as convertible bonds and zero-coupon bonds; amounts paid under alternative financing arrangements, such as Islamic finance, the finance cost element of finance lease payments, capitalised interest included in the balance sheet value of a related asset, or the amortisation of capitalised interest; amounts measured by reference to a funding return under transfer pricing rules; notional interest under derivative instruments or hedging arrangements related to an entity's borrowings; certain foreign exchange gains and losses on borrowings and instruments connected with the raising of finance guarantee fees for financing arrangements; and arrangement fees and similar costs related to the borrowing of funds).
+Interestingly, although borrowing costs are defined, there is no definition of "interest revenues and other equivalent taxable income".
+According to the Luxembourg tax administration circular dated 25 March 2022 (the Circular), the term "interest income and other equivalent taxable income" should be interpreted by analogy with the definition of "borrowing costs", and encompass by symmetry the items listed under the latter definition (e.g., these include, but are not limited to: payments under profit participating loans; imputed interest on instruments such as convertible bonds and zero-coupon bonds; amounts paid under alternative financing arrangements, such as Islamic finance, the finance cost element of finance lease payments, capitalised interest included in the balance sheet value of a related asset, or the amortisation of capitalised interest; amounts measured by reference to a funding return under transfer pricing rules; notional interest under derivative instruments or hedging arrangements related to an entity's borrowings; certain foreign exchange gains and losses on borrowings and instruments connected with the raising of finance guarantee fees for financing arrangements; and arrangement fees and similar costs related to the borrowing of funds).
+The position of the Luxembourg tax administration hence follows the recommendations of the Luxembourg Chamber of Commerce on the corresponding draft law implementing the interest deduction limitation rule.